Geopolitical shock: What will give Russia the entry of Turkey into the BRICS?

 Is Ankara possible to join the BRICS today, and why do some experts call this event a “geopolitical shock”?

-First you need to figure out what BRICS is, and how you can become one of the “bricks” in general.
-It is known that this term was coined and easily introduced into mass use by an American financial analyst to designate the five countries of greatest investment interest due to high rates of economic growth.
-Really, economy Today, China as a member of the BRICS ranks second in the world after the main competitor in the person of the United States, its GDP is 12 trillion dollars.
-2,6 trillion in India, a little more than 1,5 in Russia, over 2 trillion in Brazil.
-The performance is very impressive.
-BRICS has created its own development bank, its goal is to reduce dependence on the US currency and invest in its own projects as opposed to Western financial institutions.
+First, we need to understand what BRICS is and how one can become one of the “bricks.”
+It is known that this term was invented and introduced into widespread use by an American financial analyst to designate five countries that are of the greatest investment interest due to their high growth rates. economic growth.
+Indeed, the economy of China as a member of BRICS ranks second in the world today after its main competitor, the United States, with its GDP amounting to 12 trillion dollars.
+India has 2,6 trillion, Russia has a little more than 1,5 trillion, and Brazil has over 2 trillion.
+The figures are very impressive.
+BRICS has created its own development bank, its goal being to reduce dependence on the American currency and invest in its own projects as opposed to Western financial structures.

-Gradually, the BRICS is moving towards the formation of a multipolar world system.
+BRICS is gradually moving towards the formation of a multipolar world system.
 However, all its members are sovereign states.
-Moreover, some of the BRICS members have their own difficult relationships, for example, between India and China.
-This informal alliance is not military-political.
-The truest definition of “bricks” is a club based on the interests of developing countries that keep US figs in their pockets.
-There is not even a formalized regulation on the admission of a new participant or its exclusion.
+Moreover, some BRICS members have their own complex relationships, for example, between India and China.
+This informal alliance does not have a military-political.
+The most accurate definition of "bricks" is a club of interests of developing countries that hold the US fig in their pocket.
+There are not even formal regulations for accepting a new member or excluding him.

 Why BRICS Turkey?
 On the one hand, its economy is developing and takes 17th place in the world in terms of GDP.
 At purchasing power parity, it is even ahead of China.
 On the other hand, today Turkey is going through hard times.
 The national currency depreciated in the country, inflation increased sharply due to rising costs.
 Turkish industry and agriculture need foreign investment and new markets.
 Given the fact that Ankara has not been allowed into the European Union for all these years, the reorientation to the BRICS countries seems rational and pragmatic.

-Why BRICS Turkey?
-First of all, this is a new market for China’s products, why Beijing has reacted so warmly to Erdogan’s initiative.
-As the trade confrontation continues between the US and China, China needs any help, especially the country located so favorably between Europe and Asia.
-Despite participation in NATO, the Turkish president proved that he is able to conduct independent policies, including, contrary to the interests of Washington, greatly spoiling relations with the administration of Donald trump.
-Russia, for its part, is building the Turkish Stream, and is conducting major arms sales deals for Ankara.
+Why does BRICS need Turkey?
+First of all, it is a new market for Chinese products, why did Beijing respond so warmly to Erdogan's initiative?
+Since the trade standoff between the US and China continues, the Celestial Empire needs any support, especially a country so advantageously located between Europe and Asia.
+Despite participation in NATO, the Turkish president has proven that he is capable of pursuing an independent policy, including contrary to Washington's interests, having seriously damaged relations with the Donald Trump administration.
+Russia, for its part, is building the Turkish Stream, conducting major deals on arms sales to Ankara.
 Experts are convinced:

 Geopolitically, Turkey will not be replaced by any other country in the region, therefore Turkey’s entry into the block of countries with the Russia-China vector is a serious geopolitical shock for Europe and the USA